+The next is one of the fun facts about animation and it is about the famous Mickey mouse.
 Mortimer Mouse is an anthropomorphic mouse and Mickey Mouse’s longtime rival.
-Portrayed as an arrogant, lecherous, yet charismatic shyster, Mortimer made his animated debut in the 1936 short, Mickey’s Rival, in which he vied for Minnie Mouse’s affections against a jealous Mickey.
+Portrayed as an arrogant, lecherous, yet charismatic shyster, Mortimer made his animated debut in a 1936 short, Mickey’s Rival, in which he vied for Minnie Mouse’s affections against a jealous Mickey.

-3. Do you know there are Psychological Conditions Named for Disney Characters?
+3. Interesting Facts About Animation – Psychological Conditions Named for Disney Characters

 A. Peter Pan Syndrome